 - What’s On

-Crimea’s leading cermicist, born of German father and Tatar mother, has turned his adobe house and garden, with its hazel basketwork borders, into a delightful artisan’s centre.
+In 2012, when this photograph was taken, Crimea’s leading cermicist, born of German father and Tatar mother, had turned his adobe house and garden, with its hazel basketwork borders, into a delightful artisan’s centre.

-The house is on the edge of a rustic village of single-storey houses with the improbable name of Akropolis, on the main road midway between Simferopol and Karasu Bazar.
-An arched gateway, in which logs are neatly stacked, leads out to the empty steppe.
+The house was on the edge of a rustic village of single-storey houses with the improbable name of Akropolis, on the main road midway between Simferopol and Karasu Bazar.
+An arched gateway, in which logs are neatly stacked, led out to the empty steppe.

-The artisan’s centre that Rustem has created is built round a traditional, prettily planted garden courtyard – the perfect role model for Crimea’s budding small hotels.
-His ewers and jugs are stacked here and there, and the bare, adobe walls of the workshop boast a spectacular array of tools.
-The whole place is a work of art in its own right, and well worth the drive out of town.
+The artisan’s centre that Rustem had created was built round a traditional, prettily planted garden courtyard – the perfect role model for Crimea’s budding small hotels.
+His ewers and jugs were stacked here and there, and the bare, adobe walls of the workshop boasted a spectacular array of tools.
+The whole place was a work of art in its own right, and well worth the drive out of town.